 Both of them are highly compressed codecs – especially H.265 is more compressed than H.264.
 So naturally, your CPU/GPU is under tremendous load to unpack them (decode) and process them in real-time.

-The best option is to convert your MKV files to ProRes or DNxHD codec for DaVinci Resolve with EaseFab Video Converter or any other video encoding software.
+The best option is to convert your MKV files to ProRes or DNxHD codec for DaVinci Resolve with EaseFab Video Converter or any other video encoding software that support these high-quality codecs with its own.
 What's good is that they don't compress the video as much.
 They trade storage space and bitrate for quality and ease of processing.
 They typically need ten times as much storage.
 That's a lot, but hard drives are tending towards being free, so it hardly matters these days.

 Both ProRes and DNxHD are effectively "visually lossless" at their higher bitrates.
 That means exactly what it says: you can't tell the difference between your original video and the same material encoded to ProRes or DNxHD.